mattjcurry/Presentations/Availability/Availability.md

     - Did not go through CAB
 - ITIL mostly improves availability by slowing change velocity to a crawl.

+^ ITIL give you a false sense of security by slowing your change velocity to a haul.
+ITIL is snake oil and the same people who sold you this garbage are now selling you Lean and DevOps.

+^ Our goal is not to optimize the human so that they don't make errors.
+Our goal is to optimize the system so that human errors don't impact the customer.

 ---

 ![right] (../common/images/ghost_rider.jpg)